Simon-dl/Full_Math_CS_Guide/README.md

    [A Whirlwind Tour of Python](https://s3-us-west-2.amazonaws.com/python-notes/a-whirlwind-tour-of-python-2.pdf)

-   Python is the main programming language for data science and ML/AI, it is very important you know your way around it. if you wish to stick to traditional CS and only code in c++ you don't have to learn it.
+   Python is the main programming language for data science and ML/AI.
+It is very important that you know your way around it.
+   If you wish to stick to traditional CS and only code in c++ you don't have to learn it.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 **Algorithms and Data structures**

    A good introduction into data structures and algorithms using the c++ language.
-Data Structures and algorithms are used to make programs fast which also            make them useful.
+Data structures and algorithms are used to make programs fast which also            make them useful.
 While ML / AI has their own algorithms it’s useful to understand algorithm analysis and how to manipulate data.

     Algorithms in C++ Parts 1-5: Fundamentals, Data Structures, Sorting, Searching, and Graph Algorithms by Sedgewick